 Leelawadee Chiang Rai Restaurant

 Situated on Kwae Wai Road in central Chiang Rai, this well-regarded Thai restaurant draws a loyal mix of local families and international visitors with its authentic northern Thai cooking and relaxed open-air setting.
-The outdoor seating comes into its own on cooler evenings, when the atmosphere is particularly pleasant, and a live band regularly performs later in the night, giving the place a convivial energy that sets it apart from quieter neighbourhood spots.
+The outdoor seating comes into its own on cooler evenings, when the atmosphere is particularly pleasant, and a live band performs later in the night, giving the place a convivial energy that sets it apart from quieter neighbourhood spots.
 The menu leans into Thai classics executed with care.
-Standout dishes mentioned by diners include tom yum soup, tom kha, steamed fish with lime and mint, and fried barramundi — the kitchen turns orders around quickly, with some mains arriving within minutes.
-Portions are generous and the flavours are described as fresh and well-balanced.
+Standout dishes include tom yum soup, tom kha, steamed fish with lime and mint, and fried barramundi — the kitchen turns orders around quickly, with some mains arriving within minutes.
+Portions are generous and the flavours are fresh and well-balanced.
 Mid-range pricing makes it accessible without feeling like a compromise on quality, and the service is consistently noted as friendly and attentive.
-Good to know: Leelawadee opens exclusively for dinner, from 4:30 PM to 11:30 PM every day of the week, so it works well as an evening destination after daytime sightseeing.
-Friday and Saturday nights tend to draw larger crowds, including groups of tourists, so arriving closer to opening time is advisable if a quieter table is preferred.
-The restaurant has a dedicated car park with an attendant, making it straightforward to reach by private transport or rental vehicle.
+Good to know: Leelawadee opens exclusively for dinner, from 4:30 PM to 11:30 PM every day of the week, making it a natural choice after daytime sightseeing.
+Friday and Saturday nights attract larger crowds, including groups of tourists, so arriving closer to opening time is advisable if a quieter table is preferred.
+The restaurant has a dedicated car park with an attendant, making it easy to reach by private transport or rental vehicle.

 Experience hints